How to Create an Asthma Action Plan for School Students

 Asthma Triggers

 Asthma triggers are anything which sets off your child’s condition or makes it worse.
-Common triggers include damp, mold, exercise, viruses, or allergens.
+Common triggers include mold, exercise, viruses, or allergens.

 Asthma Medication